Survivor Benefits

 Surviving Spouses Annuities

-Survivors of Members That Die After Retirement
+Widows of Members That Die After Retirement

 Duty Death Widows (Compensation Widows)

-Upon Board approval when a Tier 1 participant is killed in the performance of duty or dies while in receipt of Duty Disability benefits that rendered the participant unable to resume service in the fire department, the spouse shall receive 75% of the current annual salary attached to his/her rank and grade.
-In order to qualify for the annuity benefits provided for duty death widows, the spouse must be married to the fireman at the time of the act or acts of duty which resulted in his or her death consistent with the requirements of the Statute.
+Upon Board approval when a Tier 1 participant is killed in the performance of duty or dies while in receipt of Duty Disability benefits that rendered the participant unable to resume service in the fire department, the widow shall receive 75% of the current annual salary attached to his rank and grade.
+In order to qualify for the annuity benefits provided for duty death widows, the widow must be married to the fireman at the time of the act or acts of duty which resulted in his or her death consistent with the requirements of the Statute.
 This benefit is increased proportionately with all future department increases to salary consistent with the applicable provisions of the Statute.

 Minimum Widow’s Annuities